aws-samples/amazon-managed-service-for-apache-flink-examples/python/IcebergSink/README.md

 package it, for deploying on Amazon Managed Service for Apache Flink.

 Any jar dependencies must be added to the `<dependencies>` block in the [pom.xml](pom.xml) file.
-In this case, you can see we have included `flink-connector-aws-kinesis-streams` along with the ones needed for Iceberg sink to work with Flink.
+In this case, you can see we have included `iceberg-flink-runtime`, `iceberg-aws-bundle`, `flink-s3-fs-hadoop`, `flink-hadoop-fs`, and AWS SDK for Glue & S3 for Iceberg sink to work with Flink.

 Executing `mvn package` takes care of downloading any defined dependencies and create a single "fat-jar" containing all of them.
 This file, is generated in the `./target` subdirectory and is called `pyflink-dependencies.jar`